-The most popular TV series among youngsters in Spain recreate violenceNovember 21st, 2012 in Psychology & Psychiatry /
+The most popular TV series among youngsters in Spain recreate violenceNovember 21, 2012 in Medicine & Health / Psychology & Psychiatry

 Published in the Comunicación journal, a study conducted by the University of Seville analyses violence content in Spanish TV series.
 It concludes that Telecinco's Sin tetas no hay paraíso is the most violent of the five studied.